 Created by Avidian, Prophet CRM is a solution that was developed to work within Outlook.
 According to Avidian, working within Outlook allows employees to use a tool they are already familiar with and reduces the issue of duplicate data entry.
 Auto-tracking within the system enables businesses to see how employees are handling their accounts and can provide insight as to why some sales reps are more successful than others.

 Businesses can take advantage of a variety of solutions from GoldMine, including cloud and web-based access to its suite of applications.
 GoldMine also offers a number of tools that manage contacts and leads, customer service tracking and sales and marketing automation.
-Reporting also provides historic data for analysis as well as forecasting.
+Reporting also provides historic data analytics as well as forecasting.

 Act! offers a number of CRM solutions, including Act! emarketing and Act!
 Essentials.
 Both of these tools work within their main products, which are Act!
 Premium and Act!
 Pro, and the emarketing tool enables businesses to create and track email campaigns and call lists.
 With Essentials, organizations are able to manage calendars, and they can collect and organize contact data, which can be used to increase sales and improve marketing efforts.